Financials

 Use this template to help you figure out your direct costs.
 Video on how to use the template:

-Other operating expenses are all the things, activities, and action that cost you money and which you have to do in order to properly run the business.
+Indirect costs are all the things, activities, and action that cost you money and which you have to do in order to properly run the business.

 Each week as you operate the business, keep track of all your expenses.